Last updated on June 7th, 2023 at 06:38 am

 Documenting Accidents

-If you have a lot of vehicles on the road, accidents are an inevitable statistical outcome.
+Accidents are an inevitable statistical outcome if you have many vehicles on the road.
 That is clear to everyone.
-However, when such a thing occurs, documenting what happened is important for both the company and the insurer.
+However, documenting what happened is vital for both the company and the insurer when such a thing occurs.

-Having a drone on the spot will enable you to collect aerial data which can be revealing.
-You might be able to understand the cause of the accident, which is the goal.
+Having a drone on the spot will enable you to collect aerial data, which can be revealing.
+You might understand the cause of the accident, which is the goal.
 When you have that information, you can work on preventing the same thing from happening again.

 Real-time monitoring is the key.